IBM/cloud-functions-workshops/201-intermediate-courselets-nodejs/201-using-event-providers/cloudant/README.md

 ```

-## Binding the GitHub package with your GitHub account information
+## Binding the Cloudant package with your Cloudant login credentials

-**Warning!** _Before issuing the following command, make sure that you don't have any webhooks already defined for your repository or they may be overwritten when running the next command._

 1. Create a package binding named `myCloudant` to the `/whisk.system/cloudant` package with your username, password, and host.